uts-magic-lab/htc_vive_teleop_stuff/README.md

 This image pertains to HTC from [this user guide](http://www.htc.com/managed-assets/shared/desktop/vive/Vive_PRE_User_Guide.pdf).

-Note that the system button can't be read, if you press it, the controllers stop reporting their button presses.
-If you press it again, they will report again.
+Note that the systme button is unreadable.
+Pressing it will prevent the other keys from being read.
+Press it again to resume data transmission.

 You can find another launch file called `vive_tf_joy_and_ps.launch` which in addition provides two topics:
 ```